Find out the information you must give to customers on food products and how to give it.

 Some businesses that you sell to may ask you for additional, voluntary labelling information.

-You’re committing an offence and may be prosecuted if you don’t comply with an improvement notice.
+You’re committing an offence and may be prosecuted if you do not comply with an improvement notice.

 You may be prosecuted (without first being given an improvement notice) if you break the rules on allergens.

 An improvement notice will tell you what your business is doing wrong, what rules have been broken, how to comply and by when.
 It will also tell you how to appeal against an improvement notice.